Kidney and heart protection

 - Keep your blood sugar levels within your target range.
 Attend regular diabetes checks to stay on track and ensure problems are picked up at an early stage.

 - The diabetes team will monitor your blood pressure and treat any hypertension.
-Commit to taking any medication regularly and reliably.
+Commit to taking any diabetes medication regularly and reliably.

 - The London Diabetes Centre will regularly check your lipid profile and provide any treatment you need.
 All patients with diabetes are recommended to be on a statin.